french-subtitles-netflix

 • It’s a pretty addictive way to learn.
 Let’s face it, we all love Netflix because it’s endlessly entertaining.
 Getting drawn into the story and feeling both your listening and reading comprehension skills grow isn’t just fun, it’s rewarding.
 Soon enough, you’ll be hungry for more subtitled French movies wherever you can find them!

-Tips for Success When Learning with Subtitles
+Tips for Learning with Subtitles

 Watching with French subtitles and soaking it all up is one thing, but taking it a little more seriously can make all the difference in your progress with the French language.
 Be intentional about your learning:

 • Pace yourself.
 Slow and steady wins the race.
 Don’t max out your brain with a series chock-full of lightning-speed banter and sarcastic jokes.
 Different movies and series have different paces of spoken language.
-Documentaries are generally more about understanding the science or appreciating the imagery, and are typically narrated at an easy pace.
+Documentaries are generally more about understanding the science or appreciating the imagery and are typically narrated at an easy pace.
 Sitcoms are fast-paced and overflowing with idiosyncratic language.

 • Rewind, replay, pause.
 Don’t be afraid to use commands available on Netflix.
 You’re not in a movie theater, so take advantage of the pause button to read a subtitle, or rewind a bit to catch a word you’d never heard before.
 We even do this in our native language sometimes, when we’ve missed an important detail.
 Listen to your gut when you feel inclined to replay, re-watch, re-read or re-listen.